signifier-jp/umlaut/README.md

 - `friends` is an example of a collection.
 - `email` is a nullable attribute.
-- All attributes are primitive in this example.
+- All attributes are primitives in this example.
+- A type can inherit fields from an interface, but it can't from another type.
+Multiple inheritance is allowed.
+- The list of reserved words should be observed before naming a type.

 ### interface